aws/aws-iot-device-sdk-embedded-C/README.md

 ## Features

 The C-SDK simplifies access AWS IoT Services.
-The SDK has been tested to work with the AWS IoT Core and an open source MQTT broker to ensure high quality interoperability of a device with the AWS IoT platform.
+The SDK has been tested to work with AWS IoT Core and an open source MQTT broker to ensure high quality interoperability of a device with the AWS IoT platform.
+The AWS IoT Device Shadow library is flexible to work any MQTT library implementation.
+The MQTT library in the C-SDK is offered as one choice without being tightly coupled with the rest of the SDK.
 The C-SDK contains the following libraries:

 ### MQTT
 The C-SDK provides the ability to establish an MQTT connection with a broker over a customer-implemented transport layer, which can either be a secure channel like a TLS session (mutually authenticated or server-only authentication) or a non-secure channel like a plaintext TCP connection.
 This MQTT connection can be used for performing publish operations to MQTT topics and subscribing to MQTT topics.
 The SDK provides a mechanism to register customer-defined callbacks for receiving incoming PUBLISH, acknowledgement and keep-alive response events from the broker.
 The [coreMQTT](https://github.com/FreeRTOS/coreMQTT) library has been refactored for memory optimization and is fully compliant with the [MQTT 3.1.1](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/mqtt-v3.1.1.html) standard.
 It has no dependencies on any additional libraries other than the standard C library, a customer-implemented network transport interface, and *optionally* a customer-implemented platform time function.
 The refactored design embraces different use-cases, ranging from resource-constrained platforms using only QoS 0 MQTT PUBLISH messages to resource-rich platforms using QoS 2 MQTT PUBLISH over TLS connections.